Shilpa Shinde Asks Fans To Stop Fighting As Bigg Boss Is Over, Says She Likes Hina Khan!

 Shilpa Shinde and Hina Khan were at loggerheads in the Bigg Boss house.
 The duo used to fight in the Bigg Boss 11 house as Hina didn't like the way Shilpa cooked the food.
 Shilpa had even said that she doesn't want to meet Hina in future.

 Even after the show got over, Shilpa had said that she would never like to meet Hina.
-Since the Bigg Boss days most of shilpa's fans hate Hina and vice-versa.
+Since the Bigg Boss days most of Shilpa's fans hate Hina and vice-versa.
 They keep finding ways to troll Shilpa and Hina.

-Shilpa Shinde Had Shared Adult Video
+Shilpa Shinde Had Shared An Adult Video

 It has to be recalled that recently Shilpa grabbed headlines for sharing an adult video on social media to prove the girl in the MMS video leak was not her.
 This didn't go well with many fans.